ricsinaruto/MEG-transfer-decoding/README.md

 # MEG-transfer-decoding
 General PhD research code for modeling and decoding M/EEG data.
+Expect bugs and unexpected behaviour.
 This readme describes how to reproduce results in [Interpretable full-epoch multiclass decoding for M/EEG](https://arxiv.org/abs/2205.14102).
 We propose that a full-epoch multiclass model is better than sliding window and/or pairwise models for decoding visual stimuli, and we show how it can be used for multivariate pattern analysis (MVPA) through permutation feature importance (PFI).

 **Since this repository is constantly evolving and contains a lot of other projects, make sure you are using the code version ([v0.1-paper](https://github.com/ricsinaruto/MEG-transfer-decoding/tree/v0.1-paper)) specifically created for the publication.**